Joe Hill (activist): Aftermath

 One small packet of ashes was scattered at a 1989 ceremony which unveiled a monument to six unarmed IWW coal miners buried in Lafayette, Colorado, who had been machine-gunned by Colorado state police in 1927 in the Columbine Mine massacre.
-Until 1989 the graves of five of these men were unmarked.
-Another famous Wobbly, Carlos Cortez, scattered Joe Hill's ashes on the graves at the commemoration.
+Until 1989, the graves of five of these men were unmarked.
+Another Wobbly, Carlos Cortez, scattered Hill's ashes on the graves at the commemoration.

 On the night of November 18, 1990, the Southeast Michigan IWW General Membership Branch hosted a gathering of "wobs" in a remote wooded area at which a dinner, followed by a bonfire, featured a reading of Hill's last will, "and then his ashes were released into the flames and carried up above the trees. ...
 The next day ... one wob collected a bowl full of ashes from the smoldering fire pit."
 At that event several IWW members consumed a portion of Hill's ashes before the rest was consigned to the fire.

-To commemorate the 50th anniversary of the execution of Joe Hill, Philip S. Foner published a book, The Case of Joe Hill, about the trial and subsequent events, which concludes that the case was a miscarriage of justice.
+To commemorate the 50th anniversary of Hill's execution, Philip S. Foner published a book, The Case of Joe Hill, about the trial and subsequent events, which concludes that the case was a miscarriage of justice.